CartoDB/carto-vl-training/training-v2/05-legends.md

 There's one thing missing from our maps so far: Legends.
 Every good map should use a legend that explains it's features at a glance.

 ### Create a Basic Map
-1. Let's continue with our map from the last section:
+1. Let's use our map from the last section, from the step before we added image symbols:

     ```
     <!DOCTYPE html>